carloscaverobarca/gradle-release-example/README.md

 We use Travis CI as automation server and Codecov for test coverage:

-- On Pull Requests, to build, test and execute the sonar analysis
+- On Push to any branch, to build the source code
-- On Push to develop branch, to upload the SNAPSHOT library to Nexus
+- On Pull Requests to master, to build, test and execute the sonar analysis and upload the SNAPSHOT library to Nexus
-- On Push to master branch, to prepare and perform the release using gradle-release plugin automatically generating the changelog
+- On Push to release branch (from master), to prepare and perform the release using gradle-release plugin automatically generating the changelog

 # How to contribute